 Landscape for Effect

-Keep Things Tidy
+Keep Things Clean and Tidy

 The most important thing you can do when staging your outdoor living space is to make sure it’s clean and tidy.
 Before potential buyers arrive, be sure to pick up any landscaping tools, toys, or anything that could detract from the rest of the space.
 Make sure your yard is well-maintained and in good shape.
 Take some time to mow the grass, rake the leaves, and pull the weeds.
 Sweep your patio and clean up any dirt or dust that may be covering your furniture.
 Excessive clutter can be distracting to potential buyers, keeping them from seeing the true potential of your property.